dcajasn/Riskfolio-Lib/README.md

 * Portfolio optimization with Black Litterman model.
 * Portfolio optimization with Risk Factors model.
 * Portfolio optimization with constraints on tracking error and turnover.
-* Portfolio optimization with short positions and leverage.
+* Portfolio optimization with short positions and leveraged portfolios.
 * Tools for construct efficient frontier for 10 risk measures.
 * Tools for construct linear constraints on assets, asset classes and risk factors.
 * Tools for construct views on assets and asset classes.
 * Tools for calculate risk measures.
+* Tools for estimate loadings matrix (Stepwise Regression and Principal Components Regression).
 * Tools for visualizing portfolio properties and risk measures.